AYPatrL04/MIT-6.824-2021/Note.md

   - `1`: C2 read from L1 or F1 with newest `x`
   - `0`: C2 read from F2 with old `x`

-From the above situation, we can find that **the read/write of Zookeeper is not Linearizability**, as it is not fit with the 2nd and 3rd requirements mentioned in [Linearizability / Strong Consistency](#linearizability--strong-consistency)
+From the above situation, we can find that **the read / write of Zookeeper is not Linearizability**, as it is not fit with the 2nd and 3rd requirements mentioned in [Linearizability / Strong Consistency](#linearizability--strong-consistency)

 Here can also make the read operation is linear though, with some additional strategies.